 A Simple ODE Solver with Automatic Step Size Adjustment.
 This demo contains an annotated implementation of a very naive variable step size method.
 You can run it one step at a time.
 Each step is accompanied by a commentary which shows you the computation done during that step.

-How First Order Systems Arise. (postscript file) These notes discuss the basic mechanisms whereby systems of first order ode's arise.
+How First Order Systems Arise. (pdf file) These notes discuss the basic mechanisms whereby systems of first order ode's arise.
 One of these mechanisms is a simple trick that can be used to convert any higher order ode into a first order system.
 It is easy to use this trick to adapt the above algorithms to handle higher order equations.